 I made it clear from the start my comment was never meant to cause offence or disrespect to anyone.

-I have always wondered and it was mentioned by the union rep’ who accompanied me to the meeting whether it would have made any difference had I said “US Jews are such a fussy lot”.
+I have always wondered and it was mentioned by the Union rep’ who accompanied me to the meeting whether it would have made any difference had I said “US Jews are such a fussy lot”.
 Or “us blinkin’ Jews are so fussy”.
 Maybe I should have said “us Jews are a right old bunch of kvetchers!”

 This next screenshot comes from the outcome of Fred’s investigation.
 I’ve highlighted a few points.